-Calculator model.
+Calculator Model.
 Similar to the work by Zaremba & Sutskever (2014), we implement an LSTM that parses calculator expressions on a character level.
 We perform a 10-class classification problem using a dense network on the final hidden state of the LSTM.
-The prediction is correct if it exactly matches the evaluation result of the expression, modulo 10.
+The prediction is correct if it exactly matches the parsed expression value, mod 10.